Joey Meneses Player Props: Nationals vs. Rangers

 Joey Meneses At The Plate

-- Meneses is batting .281 with 19 doubles, a triple, four home runs and 21 walks.
+- Meneses has 20 doubles, a triple, five home runs and 21 walks while batting .284.

-- He ranks 30th in batting average, 86th in on base percentage, and 123rd in slugging among the qualified hitters in MLB play.
+- Among qualifying batters, he ranks 23rd in batting average, while his on-base percentage ranks 82nd and he is 105th in slugging.

-- Meneses has had an RBI in 29 games this year (35.8%), including eight multi-RBI outings (9.9%).
-He has also driven in three or more of his team's runs in four contests.
+- In 36.6% of his games this year, Meneses has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in four contests.

+- He has scored in 29 of 82 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.